SESYNC-ci/raster-time-series-alaska-lesson/docs/_slides/brick.md

 ~~~
 {:title="Console" .no-eval .input}

-`click()` gives the ability to click on the plot map and get pixel values for a cell.
+`click()` gives us the ability to click on the plot map and get pixel values for a cell.
-After clicking on the map, you will see the cell number and value for that cell printed on the console.
+After clicking on the map, you will see the cell number and value for that cell is printed on the console.
 Press the `esc` key in your keyboard to exit the pixel clicker.
 {:.notes}

 ===